-My name is Faith Helma, and I’m a creative guide, performance artist, teacher and coach.
+My name is Faith Helma, and I’m a creative guide, coach, performance artist and teacher.

 “Helma, in her light electric blue sateen jumpsuit, makes solemn transitions from curious, to lost, quixotic, despairing, raging, tender, intellectual; all framed by the important idea that the quest, no matter how small or unknown, is at the heart of the living experience.” – Christa Morletti McIntyre, Oregon Arts Watch